petrushandika/Structra/docs/01 Core Objective.md

 ## 🎯 Core Objective

-> Transform visual designs and textual intent into
+> Transform visual designs, textual intent, and existing code into
 > **consistent, maintainable, scalable, and explainable frontend structures**.

-Structra treats every design input as an **engineering problem**, not just a visual conversion.
+Structra is an **AI CSS Editor & Generator** that treats every design input as an **engineering problem**, not just a visual conversion.
+It supports multiple input modes including visual designs, code input (Bootstrap, Tailwind, CSS manual, SCSS, and other frameworks), and provides comprehensive collection management for organizing and reusing generated CSS.

 ---